-You can use this calculator to assess how much time you should plan on spending on weekly basis.
+You can use this Time Management Calculator to assess how much time you should plan on spending on weekly basis.

 - With logging into T-Wolves or Blackboard Learn- contact the NCCC OIT TWolves help line at 716-210-2505 or visit the help desk at (D-163)